The Truth About Butter

 Another factor adding to the confusion is diets rich in butter are often compared with unhealthy “low-fat” diets composed of processed foods.
 That’s like comparing smashing your thumb with a brick versus smashing your entire hand with a brick.
 Sure, smashing only my thumb would be a little better, but if I had a choice I’d rather avoid both scenarios.

 The paper I mentioned above also neglected to address what people who reduced their intake of saturated fats consumed instead.
-If saturated fat is replaced with junk food, then it’s very easy to see how reducing saturated fat intake would have no health benefits.
+When saturated fat is replaced with junk food, then reducing saturated fat intake logically has no health benefits.

 Butter vs an Unhealthy, Low-Fat Diet